microsoft/Broadcast-Development-Kit-Meeting-App/README.md

-# Web UI for the Broadcast Development Kit
+# Teams App for the Broadcast Development Kit

-This repository contains a sample [application for Teams meetings](https://docs.microsoft.com/en-us/microsoftteams/platform/overview) to control the [Broadcast Development Kit](https://github.com/microsoft/Teams-Broadcast-Extension) solution.
+This repository contains a sample [application for Teams meetings](https://docs.microsoft.com/en-us/microsoftteams/platform/overview) to control the [Broadcast Development Kit](https://github.com/microsoft/Broadcast-Development-Kit) solution.
 This application can be loaded into Teams as an in-meeting app to use within the Teams client.

 This Teams app is developed as a single page application (SPA) in React and TypeScript.